Transmode/gradle-docker/README.md

 ```

 ## Configuring the plugin
 The plugin exposes configuration options on 2 levels: globally through a plugin extension and on a per task basis.
 The plugin tries to always set sensible defaults for all properties.
-(The `maintainer` property is an exception.
-It is initialized with a useless default string.)

 ### Global configuration through plugin extension properties
 Configuration properties in the plugin extension `docker` are applied to all Docker tasks.
 Available properties are: